Holmes testifies he overheard Trump ask Sondland about investigations

 Taylor said Holmes informed him that Trump could be heard asking about "the investigations," and that Sondland told Trump that the Ukrainians were ready to move forward.

-Holmes told the three committees conducting the impeachment inquiry that on July 26, he went to lunch with Sondland in Kyiv with a staffer of Sondland’s and another staffer who worked at the U.S. embassy in Kyiv, according to the opening statement obtained by NBC News.
+Holmes told the three committees conducting the impeachment inquiry that on July 26, he went to lunch with Sondland in Kyiv with a staffer of Sondland’s and another staffer who worked at the U.S. embassy in Kyiv, according to the opening statement.

+CNN first reported on Holmes' statement.
+Democrats are examining whether the Trump administration demanded two political favors from Ukraine — investigations into Trump's former Vice President Joe Biden and his son Hunter Biden, and into Ukraine's purported role in the 2016 U.S. election — in exchange for U.S. military aid.

 Holmes said that during the lunch, Sondland said that he was going to call Trump to “give him an update,” and then did so on his mobile phone.